 Boot loader files.
-(It's complicated-kernels, and so forth.
-It is also four letters instead of three.)
+It's complicated-kernels, and so forth.
+It is also four letters instead of three.
+I don't really understand it, but I'll look into it.

 3.3 dev

 Device files, such as /dev/disk0/, dev/sda1, etc. Also the home of the wonderful /dev/null.